-- 65 Dowdeswell et al., 2020).
-Figure 1, shows the geographical context of this study.
-Typical maximum and minimum sea ice extents, which occur at the end of winter and spring respectively, are also shown.
-The search area and strategy were developed by marine archaeologists, historians and a specialist sub-sea team who consulted archives and crew diaries-(Bound, pers.comm, 14 May, 2022)(Bound, pers.comm, 14 May, 2022).
-Estimations of uncertainties in Captain Worsley's astronomical position fixes made using a sextant and the ship's chronometers, prior to and post sinking, formed a key determinant of the - 70 focus area (Bound, pers.comm, 14 May, 2022).
-The extent of the final search area was further constrained by the available bottom time and associated possible coverage of the seabed by the AUVs (Bound, pers.comm, 14 May, 2022).
-To assist the wreck search, the Endurance22 expedition team also comprised sea ice researchers and meteorological-oceanographic (metocean) specialists to support tactical ice navigation en-route to and within the search area.
-Specifically, predictions of short-term ice drift direction and speed were required to assist precise subsea survey operations at depths of 3000 m, beneath - 75 completely closed drifting sea ice cover.
-This necessitated the use of a wide range of data sources, including remote sensing data, numerical models and direct measurements.
-In particular, analysis of the ice pack and the timing and magnitude of wind and tidal shifts were important in guiding the safe navigation of the vessel and also the precise deployment of the AUVs-for the subsea survey.
-Ultimately, sea ice conditions, though challenging, were more operationally favourable than those encountered during the Weddell Sea Expedition 2019 (Rabenstein, 2022). - 80 This aim of this study is to analyse the position uncertainties originating from the unknown sea ice drift between Worsley's celestial fixes on 18 and 22 November 1915.
-Further, it aims to reconstruct this unknown portion of Endurance's last days of drift using twentieth century meteorological reanalysis data and historical weather observations.
+- 65 specialist subsea team who consulted archives and crew diaries (Bound, pers.comm, 14 May, 2022).
+To assist the wreck search, the Endurance22 expedition team also comprised sea ice researchers and meteorological-oceanographic (met-ocean) specialists to support tactical ice navigation enroute to and within the search area.
+Specifically, predictions of short-term ice drift direction and speed were required to assist precise subsea survey operations at depths of 3000 m, beneath completely closed drifting sea ice cover.
+This necessitated the use of a wide range of data sources including remote sensing data, numerical models and direct - 70 measurements.
+In particular, analysis of the ice pack and the timing and magnitude of wind and tidal shifts were important in guiding the safe navigation of the vessel and the precise deployment of the AUVs.
+Ultimately, sea ice conditions, though challenging, were more operationally favourable than those encountered during the Weddell Sea Expedition 2019 (Rabenstein, 2022).

+This aim of this study is to analyse the unknown sea ice drift between Worsley's celestial fixes on 18 and 22 November 1915.

+75 Further, it aims to reconstruct this unknown portion of Endurance's last days of drift using twentieth century meteorological reanalysis data and historical weather observations.